davidkel/davidkel.github.io/docs/wsl2/useful.md

 **A more Complete environment:**
  With WSL2 and Hyper-v enabled.
 I can run multiple linux VMs and WSL2 instances, I can use docker for windows outside of a linux environment.
+ There is a `But`.
+Hyper-v is still rubbish at Linux VM Guis (not tried windows guis)

 **Other:**
  WSL2 uses a lightweight VM using hyper-v technology. hyper-v technology is a type 1 hypervisor and this would hopefully mean that it should be able to run linux apps at near native speed ie non of the clever trickery employed by type 2 hypervisors such as binary translation in VMWare.
 Also hope it means that there isn't a concern about having to add support for newer linux kernels.